katrinleinweber/v0dro.github.io/source/_posts/2015-02-24-data-analysis-in-ruby-part-2.markdown

 categories:
 ---

 I've just released daru version 0.0.5, which brings in a lot of new features and consolidates existing ones.
-NMatrix is now well integrated into Daru and all of the operations that can be performed using Arrays as the underlying implementation can be performed using NMatrix as well (except some operations involving missing data).
+[NMatrix](https://github.com/SciRuby/nmatrix) is now well integrated into Daru and all of the operations that can be performed using Arrays as the underlying implementation can be performed using NMatrix as well (except some operations involving missing data).

-The new features include extensive support for missing data, hierarchial sorting of data frames by preserving indexing, ability to group, split and aggregate data with group by, and quickly summarizing data by generating excel-style pivot tables.
+The new features include extensive support for missing data, hierarchial sorting of data frames and vectors by preserving indexing, ability to group, split and aggregate data with group by, and quickly summarizing data by generating excel-style pivot tables.
 This release also includes new aritmetic and statistical functions on Data Frames and Vectors.
-Both DataFrame and Vector are now mostly compatible with statsample, allowing for a much larger scope of statistical analysis by leveraging the methods already provided in statsample.
+Both DataFrame and Vector are now mostly compatible with [statsample](https://github.com/clbustos/statsample), allowing for a much larger scope of statistical analysis by leveraging the methods already provided in statsample.

 The interface for interacting with nyaplot for plotting has also been revamped, allowing much greater control on the way graphs are handled by giving direct access to the graph object.
 A new class for hierarchial indexing of data (called MultiIndex) has also been added, which is immensely useful when grouping/splitting/aggregating data.